-Our taught courses and training sessions develop key transferable skills such as statistics, data handling and presentation, scientific writing and communication, and research methods.
+Between the Graduate School within Biological Sciences and the other departments in the University, postgraduate students will develop key transferable skills such as statistics, data handling and presentation, scientific writing and communication, and research methods.
 Our postgraduate research students regularly publish in the world's leading scientific journals.

 An Exciting Future for Biology

 This is an exciting time to join the School of Biological Sciences with our broad range of exciting research groups, our ever-expanding team of Academic staff and our new 56 million pound Life Sciences Building.
 These factors have opened up new opportunities in terms of research ability and the state of the art equipment we can offer.
 Join us as we forge a path to the future of biology!